On Unitary Monodromy of Second-Order Ordinary Differential Equations: Introduction

 Monodromy and the accessory parameter have also garnered wide interest in different contexts.
 Historically, monodromy of the Heun equation was studied in the context of isomonodromic deformations, tracing back to Paul Painlev\'{e} in the early 20$^\text{th}$ century.
-Specifically, Painlev\'{e}'s \emph{sixth equation} characterizes the isomonodromic deformations of the Heun equation~\cite{Takemura2005HP}.
-The accessory parameter has been studied as well---for instance, Nehari~\cite{nehari1949accessory} examined the impact of the accessory parameter on the Schwarz map generated by the ratio of two independent solutions to a Fuchsian equation.
+Specifically, the modern isomonodromic framework shows that Painlev\'{e}'s sixth equation characterizes the isomonodromic deformations of rank-two Fuchsian systems with four regular singular points~\cite{Takemura2005HP}; the scalar Heun equation~\eqref{eq:Heun} can be written in this form by lifting it to a first-order equation for $Y = (y,\frac{dy}{dx})$.
+The accessory parameter has also seen significant attention---for instance, Nehari~\cite{nehari1949accessory} examined the impact of the accessory parameter on the Schwarz map generated by the ratio of two independent solutions to a Fuchsian equation.
 Additionally, Keen, Rauch, and Vasquez~\cite{keen1979moduli} have studied the accessory parameter as a parameter relating different covering maps of the punctured torus, and Beukers~\cite{beukers2002dwork} has studied the accessory parameter's impact on the $p$-adic radius of convergence for solutions to these differential equations.

-A partial answer to~\eqref{qs:app} in the case of the Heun equation follows from classical work of Fricke and Klein~\cite[p.~365--366]{Fricke1897}.
-Namely, if $\gamma,\delta,\eps,\alpha,\beta\in\QQ$, then it is well-known that the monodromy group is determined by the so-called \emph{Fricke parameters}; if $P,Q,R\in \op{U}_2$ are the generators of the monodromy group, these are as follows:
+A partial answer to~\eqref{qs:app2} follows from classical work of Fricke and Klein~\cite[p.~365--366]{Fricke1897}.
+Namely, if $\gamma,\delta,\eps,\alpha,\beta\in\QQ$, then it is well-known that the monodromy group is determined by the so-called \emph{Fricke parameters}; if $P,Q,R\in \SL(2,\CC)$ are the generators of the monodromy group, the Fricke parameters are as follows: